turingschool/front-end-curriculum/lessons/introduction-to-html.md

 </p>
 ```

 In this case, `<a>` tags need to know where they should link to.
 We use the `href` attribute to set where the link should point to. `href` is an abbreviation for "hyper reference."
 It was the 90s and that's how things were done back then.
 We were all getting ready to surf the [Information Superhighway][].
-Let's all just be happy they didn't end up getting called "cyberlinks."
+Let's all just be happy they didn't end up being called "cyberlinks."

 [Information Superhighway]: https://en.wikipedia.org/wiki/Information_superhighway "Information Superhighway on Wikipedia"